AUA Facts & Figures

 Some AUA points of pride below:

-- In 2020, 247 AUA graduates obtained residency positions at hospitals throughout the United States in a variety of primary care disciplines, including family medicine, internal medicine, and pediatrics, and psychiatry.
-They also obtained residencies in other specialty areas, including orthopedic surgery and child neurology.
-View the 2020 list.
+- In 2021, more than 230 AUA graduates obtained residency positions at hospitals throughout the United States in a variety of primary care disciplines, including family medicine, internal medicine, and pediatrics, and psychiatry.
+They also obtained residencies in other specialty areas.
+View the 2021 list.

 - AUA’s admissions philosophy recognizes, and is guided by, the need to increase minority representation and racial diversity in MD programs and the global physician workforce.

 - AUA has a growing network of more than 40 teaching hospital affiliates in the United States.
 Students also have the option of participating in clerkships in the United Kingdom, Canada, and India.